Aerial Monocular 3D Object Detection: Problem Formulation

 Aerial monocular 3D object detection aims to localize the objects in the 3D space given a single 2D aerial image.
 To mathematically formulate this task, we represent a 3D object from an aerial perspective.
 Traditionally, an object's 3D bounding box is represented in two ways: eight box corners or box parameters, including the box center, the box size (length, width, height), and the box orientation.
 However, neither representation is suitable for the drone's cases.
 As the drone's altitude is usually tens or even hundreds of times higher than that of the objects, making it almost impossible to perceive the object's height or the precise altitude.

-To address such a 3D object representation issue, we use a bird's-eye-view (BEV) bounding box to reflect the object occupation on the ground and a categorical altitude to reflect the discretized altitude level.
-Specifically, a BEV bounding box is parameterized by $(x,y,w,l,\theta,c)$, where $(x,y)$ is the center of the object on the ground, $w$ is the width, $l$ is the length, $\theta$ denotes the azimuth angle and $c$ is the object category.
-We categorize the altitudes into 9 bins ranging from -1m to 8m in a space-increasing way.
-The center of the categorical altitude bins $a$ are $[-1.0, -0.5, 0, 0.5, 0.75, 1.0, 1.5, 2.0, 8.0]$.
+To address such a 3D object representation issue, we use a BEV bounding box with a categorical altitude to reflect the object's occupation on the ground and the discretized altitude level.
+Specifically, each object is parameterized by $(x,y,w,l,\theta,c,a)$, where $(x,y)$ is the center of the object on the ground, $w$/$l$/$\theta$ is the width/length/azimuth angle, $c$/$a$ is the object/altitude category.
+The altitude is categorized into 9 bins centered at $[-1.0, -0.5, 0, 0.5, 0.75, 1.0, 1.5, 2.0, 8.0]$, where 0 denotes the horizontal plane.
+The spacing is: a) densely and uniformly between -1m and 2m, including most objects; b) sparsely and non-uniformly between 2m to 8m, including most backgrounds with large altitude variance.

 Since the aerial view is significantly different from car driving, most existing monocular 3D object detection methods designed for cars cannot be directly applied to drones.
-To fill this gap, we propose a series of techniques: categorical altitude estimation and geo-deformable transformation in Section~\ref{sec:Method}.
-We further integrate the proposed methods and propose an overall perception system that jointly localizes objects in the 2D image and 3D space; see Sec.~\ref{System}.
+To fill this gap, we propose categorical altitude estimation and geo-deformable transformation in Section~\ref{sec:Method}.
+We further propose an overall perception system that jointly localizes objects in the 2D image and 3D space; see Sec.~\ref{System}.